Amniotic fluid embolism syndrome

 Amniotic fluid embolism syndrome is reviewed here.
 The management of critically ill obstetric patients is discussed separately, including those with venous thromboembolism.
 (See "Critical illness during pregnancy and the peripartum period" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Treatment".)

-Several factors have been associated with amniotic fluid embolism syndrome.
-They include precipitous or tumultuous labor, advanced maternal age, cesarean and instrumental delivery, placenta previa and abruption, grand multiparity (≥5 live births or stillbirths), cervical lacerations, fetal distress, eclampsia, and medical induction of labor [7,12,13].
+Several factors have been associated with amniotic fluid embolism syndrome (AFES).
+They include precipitous or tumultuous labor, advanced maternal age, cesarean and instrumental delivery, placenta previa and abruption, grand multiparity (≥5 live births or stillbirths), cervical lacerations, fetal distress, eclampsia, and medical induction of labor [7,12,16].
 Our understanding of the pathogenesis suggests that these factors probably are associated with amniotic fluid embolism syndrome, but not the direct cause.
 The syndrome is best considered unpredictable and unpreventable.

-Amniotic fluid probably enters the maternal circulation through the endocervical veins, the placental insertion site, or a site of uterine trauma .
+Amniotic fluid is believed to enter the maternal circulation through the endocervical veins, the placental insertion site, or a site of uterine trauma .
+It is more frequently associated with uterine trauma, such as seen in miscarriages, abortions, amniocentesis, and vaginal and cesarean deliveries.
 Once it reaches the maternal circulation, it can precipitate cardiogenic shock, respiratory failure, and, most likely, an inflammatory and anaphylactoid response.

 - Gilmore DA, Wakim J, Secrest J, Rawson R. Anaphylactoid syndrome of pregnancy: a review of the literature with latest management and outcome data.
 AANA J 2003; 71:120.